Deportation of Kilmar Abrego Garcia: Early public statements from the Trump administration

-The White House denied that the administration was trying to bring Abrego Garcia back to the US, with press secretary Karoline Leavitt stating "The Administration has always maintained the position that Abrego Garcia was the man we rightfully intended to deport because he is an illegal immigrant and MS-13 gang member."
+The White House denied that the administration was trying to bring Abrego Garcia back to the U.S., with press secretary Karoline Leavitt stating "The Administration has always maintained the position that Abrego Garcia was the man we rightfully intended to deport because he is an illegal immigrant and MS-13 gang member."

 Court hearing and Xinis's ruling

 In court on April 4, the Trump administration argued that the court lacked jurisdiction to order Abrego Garcia's return, as he was no longer in US custody.
-Abrego Garcia's lawyer, Simon Sandoval-Moshenberg, said that the US government was claiming "that the court is powerless to order any relief ...
+Abrego Garcia's lawyer, Simon Sandoval-Moshenberg, said that the U.S. government was claiming "that the court is powerless to order any relief ...
 If that's true, the immigration laws are meaningless—all of them—because the government can deport whoever they want, wherever they want, whenever they want, and no court can do anything about it once it's done."
 He requested that if necessary, the court order the Trump administration to withhold the money it was paying El Salvador to imprison men at CECOT.

 Erez Reuveni represented the Trump administration, and admitted the deportation was a mistake, saying "the facts are conceded, plaintiff Abrego Garcia should not have been removed."
-Reuveni was sometimes unable to answer questions from Xinis, telling her that the DOJ had failed to give him the necessary information, and when questioned about why the government was not able to return Abrego Garcia to the US, Reuveni said that he had asked the same question to government officials and had not received an answer.
+Reuveni was sometimes unable to answer questions from Xinis, telling her that the DOJ had failed to give him the necessary information, and when questioned about why the government was not able to return Abrego Garcia to the U.S., Reuveni said that he had asked the same question to government officials and had not received an answer.

-At the end of the hearing, Xinis ruled that Abrego Garcia's deportation to El Salvador, without any kind of judicial documentation warranting it, was illegal, and she ordered the government to ensure his return to the US no later than 11:59 pm April 7.
+At the end of the hearing, Xinis ruled that Abrego Garcia's deportation to El Salvador, without any kind of judicial documentation warranting it, was illegal, and she ordered the government to ensure his return to the U.S. no later than 11:59 pm April 7.
 She described CECOT as "one of the most notoriously inhumane and dangerous prisons in the world" that "by design, deprives its detainees of adequate food, water, and shelter, fosters routine violence", and placed Abrego Garcia with his persecutors, and said leaving Abrego Garcia in prison while the lawsuit proceeded would constitute irreparable harm.